Learn to cook filet mignon in the oven for tender, juicy results with the perfect crust every time.

 ๐ฝ๏ธ Filet Mignon Oven Time by Doneness

-โ Pro Tip: Always remove the filet from the oven 3ยฐ to 4ยฐF below your final target temp.
-It will finish cooking while it restsโkeeping the juices where they belong.
+โ Pro Tip: Remove the filet from the oven 3โ4ยฐF below your target temp.
+It will finish cooking while it restsโlocking in the juices.

 - Use an instant-read thermometer.
-Itโs the only way to know exactly when youโre done.
+Itโs the only way to avoid overcooking.

 - Check early.
-You can always cook it more, but you canโt uncook it.
+You can always cook longer, but you canโt uncook.

-- Rest for 5 to 8 minutes.
-This is how you get juicy, tender results.
+- Rest 5โ8 minutes.
+This is how you keep it juicy and tender.
 Donโt skip it.

 โ ๏ธ Note for Rare Steak Lovers

 Rare filet mignon is tricky.
-If the steak is thinner than 1 inch or well-rested before cooking, it might need only 1โ2 minutes in the oven.
-Check the internal temperature before it goes in, and again just a few minutes later.
-Youโve got thisโjust use your thermometer and cook with confidence.
+If the steak is thinner than 1 inch or well-rested before cooking, it may need only 1โ2 minutes in the oven.
+Check temps before it goes in and again a few minutes later.
+Youโve got thisโjust use your thermometer and trust it.

 ๐ Tips for Success